Setting Status Code and Handling 404 Pages in Angular Universal

 If you use Angular Universal, you probably know that in addition to Server Side Rendering, Universal provides you with the full range of Node.js functionality on the server-side.

-Today we will examine how to use Express.js’s popular Request and Response API within our Angular applications.
+Today we will examine how to use Express.js’s popular Request

 To illustrate the setup process, I’ll show how I created the simple 404 Not Found page on this blog.